AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/experience-platform.md

 >[!NOTE]
 >
->Currently, only publishers can configure destinations in Real-Time CDP Collaboration.
+>Currently, only publishers can configure destinations in Adobe Real-Time CDP Collaboration.

 ## Configure destination {#configure-destination}